BuongiornoTexas/rsrtools/README.rst

 **GOTCHA**: Values must be exact matches on content and case.
 So "E Standard" works, but "e standard" doesn't, likewise it must be "Foo Fighters", and not "Foo f" or "foo fighters".
-I may add wildcard support at some point in the future if there is strong support for it.
+I may add wild card support at some point in the future if there is strong support for it.

 Range Type Sub-filter